Clipston, Nottinghamshire

-Clipston, or Clipston on the Wolds, is a small English village and civil parish in the south Nottinghamshire district of Rushcliffe.
+Clipston, or Clipston on the Wolds, is an English hamlet and civil parish in the south Nottinghamshire district of Rushcliffe.
 It lies between Cotgrave and Normanton-on-the-Wolds and is approached by narrow roads that offer views of neighbouring countryside.
-It has an area of 916 acre and a population of 50.
-This meant it was included with the civil parish of Tollerton in the 2011 Census.
+It has an area of 916 acre and a population of 62 as reported in the 2021 census.

 Wold view

 Clipston stands on the northernmost edge of the Wolds in Nottinghamshire.
 The area enjoys, from an elevation of about 79 m/259 ft, panoramic views of the Trent valley and the East and South side of the city of Nottingham, some 50 m/164 ft lower.
 Nearby to the west is Hoe Hill, with a horseshoe-shaped wood.

 Toponymy

 The place-name Clipston seems to contain an Old Norse personal name, Klyppr, + tun (Old English), an enclosure; a farmstead; a village; an estate, so "Klyppr's farm or settlement".
 The English suffix "–tun", like "-by", was usually preceded by a Danish personal name.
 "Klypper's farm", v.
 Tun appears in The Place Names of Northamptonshire (1933).
 The name of the nearby "Normanton" means Norseman village, implying there were only a few Norsemen amongst the settlers.
 However, there may well have been an Anglo-Saxon settlement at Clipston, subsequently allocated to a Dane of the Scandinavian army that colonised Nottinghamshire in the 9th century.